rossbern/covid-simulator/README.md

 ## Requirements
 This project was developed in Python 3.
-The [environment.yml](https://github.com/rb2540/covid-simulation/blob/main/src/environment.yml) file can be used to create a conda environment with all the necessary packages.
+The [environment.yml](https://github.com/rb2540/covid-simulation/blob/main/src/environment.yml) file creates a conda environment called covidsim with all the necessary packages.

 ## Contents